zebulon75018/wdialog/README.md

 Modern web interface to display dialog boxes from bash scripts, compatible with the `dialog` command specifications.
 This project is a WIP.

-It could be really interesting to configure a device with out screen , but with a network access. ( IOT ).
+It could be really interesting to make script to configure a device with out screen , but with a network access. ( IOT ).

 ## 🎯 Features